mooore-digital/stylelint-config/README.md

 ### Magento (LESS)

-We moved the SCSS as default compiler.
+We moved to the SCSS version as default compiler.
 To use the LESS version add magento to the end.

 ```json